Uterine fibroids (leiomyoma) symptoms & treatment

 - Hysteroscopic myomectomy: Removes fibroids using a camera inserted through the cervix – no incisions needed

-Located inside the Academic Specialists of Obstetrics and Gynecology Clinic at Aurora Sinai Medical Center, the Aurora Fibroid Clinic offers targeted fibroid treatment for women of all ages.
+Located inside the Academic Specialists of Obstetrics and Gynecology at Aurora Sinai Medical Center, the Aurora Fibroid Clinic offers targeted fibroid treatment for women of all ages.
 Our fibroid specialists work with your physician and other health care professionals to provide personalized treatment options based on your symptoms, health and life.

 When you visit our fibroid clinic, we’ll discuss your symptoms and make sure you’ve had a recent ultrasound.
 We may also recommend doing a biopsy to rule out other causes of your symptoms and to check for the presence of cancer.